digipres/publications/ipres/ipres-2019/papers/the-integrated-preservation-suite.md

   We will demonstrate work to date, showing how preservation plans can be constructed and populated for the formats currently supported.
 creators:
-- Russo, David
+- David Russo
-- Pennock, Maureen
+- Maureen Pennock
-- May, Peter
+- Peter May
 date: null
 document_url: https://services.phaidra.univie.ac.at/api/object/o:1079922/download
 grand_parent: iPRES